Yashparmar1125/Zuno-QuickJoin/Readme.md

 ## 📚 Overview

 Zuno is a modern, full-stack video conferencing platform that provides real-time video/audio calls, screen sharing, chat, and meeting management.
-It combines a beautiful React frontend with a secure Node.js/Express backend, Firebase authentication, Socket.IO for real-time signaling, and WebRTC for peer-to-peer communication..
+It combines a beautiful React frontend with a secure Node.js/Express backend, Firebase authentication, Socket.IO for real-time signaling, and WebRTC for peer-to-peer communication.

 ## ✨ Key Features